Andy Rubin should stop designing smartphones

 — Andy Rubin (@Arubin) October 8, 2019

 This phone looks remarkably different from most, but that’s not a good thing.
-The design of smartphones is arguably a settled question: the global smartphone industry has produced hundreds of thousands of smartphone designs over the years.
-Through a process of design, release, and market response, it gradually arrived at the size and shape of phone that people want.
+The design of smartphones is arguably a settled question: The global smartphone industry has produced hundreds of thousands of smartphone designs over the years.
+Through a process of design, release, and market response, it gradually arrived at the size and shape of a phone that people want.
 That’s why smartphones tend to look and act pretty much the same now.

-That has to do with simple things, like the question of how big a mobile phone’s display can be it still fits into a back pocket.
+That has to do with simple things, like the question of how big a mobile phone’s display can be so it still fits into a back pocket.
 Smartphones continue to evolve, but that evolution mainly is driven by miniaturization, battery improvements, and software optimization.
 The one exception?
 Foldable smartphones, but we still don’t know if people want them.

 It’s into this world that Rubin announced his new smartphone, dubbed Project Gem, which coincidentally looks like exactly half of a Samsung Galaxy Fold.